THE WILLING MAN Series

 Arise, take up Thy Bed, and Walk.”
 2022

-Simon of Cyrene Bearing Jesus’s Cross 81st Audubon Artists Exhibition, 2023 Online
+Simon of Cyrene Carrying Jesus’s Cross 81st Audubon Artists Exhibition, 2023 Online

 “Go wash in the pool of Siloam.”
 81st Audubon Artists Exhibition, 2022 Online